jennypollack/breaking-into-tech/README.md

 # Seattle Breaking into Tech Guide
-> I decided to get the ball rolling on this guide but would input from others in the community as I'm fairly new to the area. (make a PR!)
+> I decided to get the ball rolling on this guide but welcome would input from others in the community as I'm fairly new to the area. (make a PR!)

 ----
 ## Meetups